maple-labs/open-term-loan-manager/README.md

 For all information related to the ongoing bug bounty for these contracts run by [Immunefi](https://immunefi.com/), please visit this [site](https://immunefi.com/bounty/maple/).

-*TODO: Update the bug bounty to include references to the new contracts in this repository.*

 ## About Maple

 [Maple Finance](https://maple.finance/) is a decentralized corporate credit market.
 Maple provides capital to institutional borrowers through globally accessible fixed-income yield opportunities.